implicitdef/implicitdef.github.io/_posts/2015-11-19-comparing-scala-http-client-libraries.markdown

 A few observations there.

 First, spray-client, like everything in Spray, is heavily tied to Akka.
 You need an actor system.
 If your app is not already built on Akka, it's not ideal.
-Sure, you can declare an actor system just for your HTTP requests, but it doesn't feel right.
+Sure, you can declare an actor system just for your HTTP requests, but it feels a bit cumbersome.

-Second, the API is convoluted and just plain _weird_.
+Second, the API is convoluted.
 Take a look at the first line :
 {% highlight scala %}
 val pipeline = sendReceive
 {% endhighlight %}
 You probably thought that `sendReceive` is a variable being assigned to `pipeline`.
 Nope.
-The `pipeline` variable is of type `SendReceive`, and `sendReceive` is actually a method, that builds a `SendReceive` object.
+The `pipeline` variable is of type `SendReceive`, and `sendReceive` is actually a _method_, that builds a `SendReceive` object.
 It would be better to add parentheses to clarify that :
 {% highlight scala %}
 val pipeline = sendReceive()
 {% endhighlight %}